isaac1104/Show-Me-The-Movie/README.md

 ## To use the app

-1. Please click the [link](https://isaac-smtm.herokuapp.com) to go to the website
+1. Click the [link](https://isaac-smtm.herokuapp.com) to go to the website
 2. Sign in using your Google account
 3. Enjoy the app!